England Ireland Find Havens

 How to get in?

-Initial fix location The initial fix is set on the 5 metres contour about 300 metres southward of the south end of Fawley Marine Terminal which makes a conspicuous sea mark for many miles.
-This is immediately outside the entrance to the creek that is marked by small port and starboard buoys which should be apparent from this point.
-Once identified, and sufficient water has been determined, it is a simple matter of following the creek’s meandering channel up to its head.
+Initial fix location The initial fix is set on the 5 metres contour about 300 metres southward of the south end of Fawley Marine Terminal, which makes a conspicuous sea mark for many miles.
+This is immediately outside the entrance to the Creek that is marked by small port and starboard buoys, which should be apparent from this point.
+Once identified, and sufficient water has been determined, it is a simple matter of following the Creek's meandering channel up to its head.

 Please note

-This choice is essential, because if the older outer channel is taken the vessel will most likely ground.
+This choice is essential, because if the older outer channel is taken, the vessel will most likely ground.

-The pontoon has a flat rate, irrespective of length, of £4 for a short stay or £12 overnight with water and power included.
-Please pay a committee member in the club house or if no one can be found deposit the fee, with a note of boat name / dates berthed, in the secure facility adjacent to the entrance to the male toilet / shower.
+Haven location The Ashlett Sailing club pontoon is situated on the southern side, port side, of the mouth of the harbour.
+They request that visitors also try to get up along the pontoon as far as possible.
+Please pay a committee member in the clubhouse, or if no one can be found, deposit the fee, with a note of boat name/dates berthed, in the secure facility adjacent to the entrance to the male toilet/shower.

 Why visit here?